XXII: Apartment Assignment Procedure

 1. All apartments not assigned in the manner prescribed above will be assigned by the Housing Department as prescribed in the assignment priority outlined in section V.A.

-3. After one term of residence, pull-ins, bidders, and transfers have all the rights and privileges of remaining residents at Fenwick and Rochdale.
-See section G7 below for specific provisions governing Northside pull-in rights.
+2. After one term of residence, pull-ins, bidders, and transfers have all the rights and privileges of remaining residents at Fenwick and Rochdale.
+See section B(8) above for specific provisions governing Northside pull-in rights.

 - 1. Non-UC Berkeley students who require wheelchair accessible accommodations.